 These TIGER/Line products include the 118th Congressional Districts, the 2022 State Legislative Districts, and the supporting 2020 Census geography.
 They also contain the urban areas defined as of December 29, 2022 and the new county-equivalent planning regions in Connecticut.
 The congressional and state legislative district boundaries are the boundaries as submitted by the state liaisons in Phase 4 of the Redistricting Data Program.

-If the boundary of a congressional or state legislative district splits a 2020 Census tabulation block, the Census Bureau's maps and TIGER/Line products will typically depict the correct location of the boundary.
-However, for the TIGER/Line products released in January 2023 only, the shapefiles will show the split block allocated in its entirety to the congressional district specified to the U.S. Census Bureau by the state.
+If the boundary of a congressional or state legislative district splits a 2020 Census tabulation block, the Census Bureau's annual TIGER/Line products will depict the correct location (showing the block split) of the boundary.
+However, for the TIGER/Line products released in January 2023 only, the shapefiles will show the entire, or whole, block (without splits) as part of the the congressional or state legislative district specified to the U.S. Census Bureau by the state.

 The shapefiles for the 118th Congressional and 2022 State Legislative Districts are identified by their abbreviation within the file name: "cd118" for the 118th congressional districts; "sldu" for the state legislative districts - upper house; and "sldl" for the state legislative districts - lower house.